Luis Echeverría

 Domestically, Echeverría led the country during a period of significant economic growth, with the Mexican economy aided by high oil prices, and growing at a yearly rate of 6.1%.
 He aggressively promoted the development of infrastructure projects such as new maritime ports in Lázaro Cárdenas and Ciudad Madero.
-His presidency was also characterized by authoritarian methods (the first documented instances of death flights in Latin America occurred in Mexico under Echeverría), the 1971 Corpus Christi massacre against student protesters, the Dirty War against leftist dissent in the country (despite Echeverría adopting a left-populist rhetoric), and the economic crisis that occurred in Mexico near the end of his term.
+His presidency was also characterized by authoritarian methods including death flights, the 1971 Corpus Christi massacre against student protesters, the Dirty War against leftist dissent in the country (despite Echeverría adopting a left-populist rhetoric), and a financial crisis that started near the end of his term (partly as result of overspending during his administration) which led to a devaluation of the peso.
 In 2006, he was indicted and ordered under house arrest for his role in the Tlatelolco and Corpus Christi massacres, but the charges against him were dismissed in 2009.

+Echeverría is one of the most controversial presidents in the history of Mexico.
+Supporters have praised his populist policies such as a more enthusiastic application of land redistribution than his predecessor Díaz Ordaz, expansion of social security, the creation of the INFONAVIT, his intense diplomatic activity and Mexico's presence at the international stage during his administration, and instigating Mexico's first environmental protection laws.
+Detractors have criticized institutional violence such as the Dirty War and Corpus Christi massacre, and his administration's economic mismanagement and response to the financial crisis of 1976, as well as his constant conflicts with the private sector.
+His suspected role in the Tlatelolco Massacre prior to his presidency has also damaged his reputation.

+Shortly after his presidential term ended, Echeverría was a candidate for the position of Secretary General of the United Nations in the 1976 UN election, being defeated by incumbent Kurt Waldheim from Austria.
+So far, Echeverría has been the last Mexican to have contended for the UN Secretary-Generalship.